Lamian: China

 Small restaurants serving Lanzhou-style lamian are very common throughout Western China where they have formed a staple diet for centuries, as well as Eastern Chinese cities.
 They tend to serve a variety of low cost meals, with a choice of lamian, knife-cut noodles and perhaps Xi'an-style paomo (steamed bread dipped in soup).
 Noodles may be served with beef or mutton, either in soup or stir-fried.
 Lamian can also be served cold with salad ingredients such as shredded cucumber and tomato to make a refreshing summer dish.

 Most of the lamian restaurants in China are owned by Hui ethnic families from Northwestern China and serve only halal food (thus no pork dishes).
 Lamian restaurants are the most common halal restaurants in Eastern China.

 Another typical variety of lamian is Shandong lamian, produced in Yantai, Shandong Province.

 United States

 In New York's Manhattan and Sunset Park Chinatowns, lamian restaurants are a common sight.
-Most are run by Fuzhounese, some featuring knife-cut noodles, but most featuring only the hand-cut versions.
+Most are run by Fuzhounese, some featuring knife-cut noodles, but most featuring only the hand-pulled versions.
 In Manhattan Chinatown, most are located in the Fuzhounese area of Chinatown east of Bowery, while in Sunset Park, sometimes referred to as Fuzhou Town, they are scattered along the 8th Avenue strip.